eddieantonio/cmput296/lab-1.md

 Procedure
 =========

-Submit your responses to the questions in this lab in eClass.
+Submit your responses to the questions in this lab on eClass.

 > **Question X**.
 Questions look like this.